cf-toolsuite/robert/docs/RUN.md

 ## How to Run with Gradle

-### with Groq Cloud
+### with OpenAI

-Build and run a version of the utility that is compatible for use with [Groq Cloud](https://groq.com).
-You will need to [obtain an API key](https://console.groq.com/docs/api-keys).
+Build and run a version of the utility that is compatible for use with [OpenAI](https://openai.com).
+You will need to [obtain an API key](https://platform.openai.com/settings/profile?tab=api-keys).

 Before launching the app: